 Project Components Description Specifications & Footprint areas Location The proposed development and associated infrastructure on a site located approximately 30 km North of Loxton within the Ubuntu Local Municipality of the Pixley Ka Seme District Municipality in the Northern Cape Province.
-Access Access to the proposed development shall be from the TR 01606 via Access Point A. Land Use The land use of the site and surrounding properties comprise low-density livestock farming (grazing).
+Access Access to the proposed development shall be from the TR 01606 (via Access Point A) and DR 02329 (via Access point B).